-10.2.5 Water Spray Nozzles.
+10.2.5\ Water Spray Nozzles.

-10.2.5.1 Water spray nozzles shall be inspected and maintained to ensure that they are in place, continue to be aimed or pointed in the direction intended in the system design, and are free from external loading and corrosion.
+10.2.5.1 Water spray nozzles shall be inspected and maintained to ensure that they are in place, continue to be aimed or pointed in the direction intended, and are free from external loading and corrosion.